berdal84/cli-lib/README.md

 - screen size `-s=640x480 | --screen-size=640x480`

-Then I will add commands whom can get flags/params to perform actions.
+Then I will add commands with the possibility to declare flags/params and to perform actions.

 Ex: `myprogram command --flag --param=7`